vippsas/vipps-woocommerce/readme.txt

 = 1.13.2 =
 Workaround for WooCommerce Smart Coupons bug
-Let Vipps Checkout handle the WooCommerce endpoints for thankyou etc, for better Elementor compatibility
+Let Vipps Checkout handle the WooCommerce endpoints for thankyou etc, for better Elementor compatibility Support for Pixel Your Site-like mechanisms for Vipps Checkout

 = 1.13.1 =
 Changes required for newer version of epayment-api